visgl/deck.gl/docs/api-reference/widgets/zoom-widget.md

 Default: `undefined`

 Class name to attach to the widget element.
-The element has the default class name of `deck-widget deck-fullscreen-widget`.
+The element has the default class name of `deck-widget deck-zoom-widget`.